LRC - Tutorial Center

 How Tutoring Works

-When you register for tutoring, you will automatically be enrolled in LRC 1000: supervised tutoring; a no fee, no grade, no credit course.
+When you register for tutoring, you may be enrolled in LRC 1000, Supervised Tutoring, a no fee, no grade, no credit course.

 Please Note: The staff will do their best to find a tutor; however, there is no guarantee a tutor will be available.